-Scotts and Monsanto have stated that they have no intention to and will not commercialize or further propagate ASR368 creeping bentgrass and they have stated that they will not grant a license to or otherwise allow other entities to obtain, use, or propagate such plants (Scotts and

-Monsanto, 2015a; USDA-APHIS, 2015b).
+Scotts and Monsanto have stated that they have no intention to and will not commercialize or further propagate ASR368 creeping bentgrass and they have stated that they will not grant a license to or otherwise allow other entities to obtain, use, or propagate such plants (Scotts and Monsanto, 2015a; USDA-APHIS, 2015b).
 As under the No Action Alternative, growers and other affected landowners would continue to be encouraged to manage ASR368 creeping bentgrass as part of their routine weed management programs, with Scotts serving as a resource (USDA-APHIS, 2015a).
-As noted above, ASR368 creeping bentgrass is geographically isolated and likely contained in the area where it is currently known to exist.
-Therefore, deregulation of ASR368 creeping bentgrass nor the acreage and range of ASR368 creeping bentgrass known to exist in the environment.
+As noted above, ASR368 creeping bentgrass is geographically isolated and likely contained in the area where it is currently known to exist with the continuing efforts to manage ASR368 creeping bentgrass.
+Therefore, deregulation of ASR368 creeping bentgrass would not be expected to affect the total acreage and range of U.S. creeping bentgrass nor the acreage and range of ASR368 creeping bentgrass known to exist in the environment.